 Lossless data compression

 Lossless data compression produces a smaller file, but no information is lost.
 In the case of an image file, if the sky is a uniform blue colour then the lossless compression algorithm counts the number of pixels of the same colour along a scan line in the image and stores information about the range of pixels with that colour.
-That’s more efficient than storing colour information about every single pixel.
+That’s the run-length encoding method.
+It’s more efficient than storing colour information about every single pixel.

 “Lossy” compression, such as JPEG image compression, adopts more cunning methods, such as reducing the palette of pixel colour values where there are a lot of adjacent pixels with high contrast.
 The eye is less sensitive to colour variation across a busy part of the picture compared with large areas of subtle colour variation.
 What is important here is that the method strips away a substantial part of the image information, thereby reducing the file size.
 However, once it is lost, there’s no way to bring that information back from the compressed file.